qnbhd/mljet/docs/source/tutorial/features/002_docker.rst

     import deployme

 ..
-GENERATED FROM PYTHON SOURCE LINES 21-23
+GENERATED FROM PYTHON SOURCE LINES 20-22

 Import :class:`xgboost.XGBClassifier` as classifier and :mod:`sklearn.datasets` to load the iris dataset.

 ..
-GENERATED FROM PYTHON SOURCE LINES 23-30
+GENERATED FROM PYTHON SOURCE LINES 22-27

 .. code-block:: default

+    from sklearn.datasets import load_iris
     from xgboost import XGBClassifier
-    from sklearn.datasets import load_iris
-    from pathlib import Path

 ..
-GENERATED FROM PYTHON SOURCE LINES 31-32
+GENERATED FROM PYTHON SOURCE LINES 28-29

 Let's load dataset and create and train a simple model.

 ..
-GENERATED FROM PYTHON SOURCE LINES 32-39
+GENERATED FROM PYTHON SOURCE LINES 29-36

 .. code-block:: default